Posted on 04-Nov-22

 There are multiple ways to implement an AI-enabled virtual coach.
 When implemented in an institution or organization, there is a high possibility that the chatbot could converse with both experienced and less experienced employees or freshers.

-Based on the type of questions individuals ask, the chatbot could give paricular responses.
+Based on the type of questions individuals ask, the chatbot could give particular responses.
 But the accuracy of understanding and answering questions keeps improving with time.
 Therefore, expecting a 100% accuracy from a chatbot from day one might not be reasonable to a certain extent.
 AI-enabled chatbots gradually become smarter over a period of time.

 Do you have any recommendations on AI programs when it comes to navigating data privacy laws like GDPR and CCPA?